Orenburg: Geography

 The city is in the basin of the middle branch of the River Ural, near its confluence with the River Sakmara.
 The highest point of the city is 154.4 m.

+The Ural River forms the boundary between Europe and Asia in Orenburg.

 Economy

+Orenburg is home to several large companies or their subsidiaries.

+Oil and gas

+Orenburggazprom operates the Orenburg gas processing plant, a subsidiary of Gazprom.

-Orenburg is home to several large companies or their subsidiaries: Orenburggazprom, the subsidiary of Gazprom; Orenburgneft, the subsidiary of TNK-BP oil company; Orenburgenergy, one of the biggest energy generating companies in Russia.
+Orenburgneft, a subsidiary of TNK-BP oil company Orenburgenergy,one of the biggest energy generating companies in Russia.

 Transportation

 Orenburg has been a major railway centre ever since the Samara-Zlatoust and Orenburg-Tashkent railroads were completed, respectively in 1876 and 1905.
 Orenburg's main airport is the Orenburg Tsentralny Airport, located about 25 km east of the city, on the Orsk destination, and used to be the headquarters of now defunct Orenair.
-City public transport includes bus, trolleybus and also marshrutkas (fixed-route cabs).
+City public transport includes bus, trolleybus and also marshrutkas (fixed-route share-taxis).

 Climate

-Orenburg has a relatively dry humid continental climate (Köppen climate classification Dfa) with quite long and hot summers and long and cold winters.
+Orenburg is located in the border of cold semi-arid climate (Köppen climate classification BSk) and hot-summer humid continental climate (Köppen climate classification Dfa) zones with quite long and hot summers and long and very cold winters.
 April and October are transition months, with the rest of the months being either summer or winter.